Types of Non-Hodgkin Lymphoma

 Hairy cell leukemia is slow-growing, and some patients may never need treatment.
 An enlarging spleen or dropping blood cell counts (due to cancer cells invading the bone marrow) are the usual reasons to begin treatment.
 If treatment is needed, it’s usually very effective.

-Hairy cell leukemia is also described in our document Leukemia--Chronic Lymphocytic
+Hairy cell leukemia is also described in Chronic Lymphocytic Leukemia.

 Primary central nervous system (CNS) lymphoma